Gateway, Inc.: 1985–1990: Foundation

-Gateway 2000 was inspired to produce computer systems compatible with IBM's hugely successful Personal Computer in mid-1987, after Texas Instruments had announced a rebate program allowing customers to trade in their older home computer systems (including the TI-99/4A), in order to contribute toward a $3,500 credit on Texas Instruments' PC-compatible systems.
+Gateway 2000 was inspired to produce computer systems compatible with IBM's hugely successful Personal Computer in mid-1987, after Texas Instruments had announced a rebate program allowing customers to trade in their older home computer systems (including the TIPC), in order to contribute toward a $3,500 credit on Texas Instruments' PC-compatible systems.
 Feeling that they could offer such computers for half the cost, Gateway 2000 released a complete PC compatible system with dual 5.25-inch floppy drives, ample RAM, a color monitor, and a keyboard, for $1,995 through mail-order.
 The system was a success for Gateway 2000, with revenue increasing from $1.5 million in 1987 to $12 million in 1988.

 The company's first computer systems were assembled from parts supplied from other mail-order companies.
 Instead of hiring computer engineers and industrial designers to devise these products, Gateway 2000 instead relied on Ted Waitt's instincts for what customers might appreciate.
 According to the company, their initial customer base shopped on price alone and rarely made requests for service parts or complex technical support.
 Because of this, Gateway 2000 maintained a slim overhead, and they were able to price their products below competitors.

 In 1988, Gateway 2000 moved their headquarters from the Waitt family ranch to the 5,000-square-foot Livestock Exchange building in downtown Sioux City, for which they paid $350 a month in rent.
 In the same year, the company launched their first major advertising campaign, taking out a full page advertisement in computer magazines for the first time to advertise the company and its products, putting particular emphasis on their low cost and the company's Midwestern United States roots.
+Waitt described the aim of the tagline "Computers from Iowa with a question mark.
+Like, who would expect computers from Iowa?
+You just don't expect it...And it struck a chord in a time when people were, you know, doing a lot of things different in the industry.
+You know, so that was the original cow ad."
 The campaign was funded with only a small portion of Gateway 2000's revenues (2.5 percent) but was very successful nonetheless, the company netting $70.6 million in sales in 1989.